What is BeAware and how to get rid of it

 - Go to the Application folder.
 Scroll the list of your apps to spot the BeAware app.
 Also, search for programs you downloaded right before you noticed the adware.

-- Drag and drop all these apps to the Trash.
+- Drag and drop all these apps into the Trash.
 Right-click on the Trash icon and choose Empty Trash.

 - In the Finder, navigate to Go > Go to Folder.

-- Paste the following folder names into the box, one at a time, and click Go after each one:
+- Paste the following folder names into the box, one at a time, and press Return after each one:

 - Trash any files associated with the BeAware adware.
 They may also include BeeAware or Bahlpr in their names.
 Finally, empty the Trash.